top of page

 Copy of AdventChristmas (2).png

-The Shenandoah University Conservatory Hot Jazz Ensemble will warm everyone up with music from the Hot Jazz era.
-Featuring trumpet, trombone, saxophone piano, bass and drum, selections will include New Orleans Blues and Swing from the 20’s, 30’s and 40’s.
+The Conservatory's Hot Jazz Ensemble will feature trumpet, trombone, saxophone piano, bass and drum selections that include New Orleans Blues and Swing from the 20’s, 30’s and 40’s.

 A Celebration